Localie-Team/localieapp/README.md

 [Dictionary found Here.](https://docs.google.com/document/d/1ViC7Sn1hPlN60eaz4q7Q2I_9FgK2SnmOBJN0kJ2fIY8/edit?usp=sharing)

 # Technical Stack Information
 We are using **Android Studio Dolphin 2021.3.1 Patch 1** as our current version of Android Studio.
-Currently, everything is developed within the Android Studio engine.
+Currently, everything is developed within the Android Studio engine,using Kotlin as the language.
 Authentication is using **Firebase Authentication**.
 The backend is connected to **Firebase Storage & Database** tools.

 # Initial Setup